skip to main content

 Rick Lloyd

-In addition to Chairman Jim Perdue, four members of the next generation of Perdues are currently working in the family.
+In addition to Chairman Jim Perdue, five members of the next generation of Perdues are currently working in the company.

 Chris Oliviero is a vice president and general manager for one of Perdue Foods’ premium brands Niman Ranch.
 He joined Perdue in 2007, and spent time in plant management positions before moving into sales serving as Vice President of supermarket deli and retail business management.
 He holds a bachelor of arts degree from Middlebury College and earned his master’s degree in business administration from the Darden School of Business at the University of Virginia.